minborg/jdk/src/java.base/share/classes/jdk/internal/misc/stable-semantics.md

 ## Background

-With the release of `LazyConstant`, the JDK got the ability to unify the best-of-two-worlds properties;
-laziness and constant folding.
-This was achieved by exposing `LazyConstant` as a safe wrapper around a `@Stable` field and additionally, by providing two new factories: `List::ofLazy` and `Map::ofLazy` allowing the creation of lazy collections that still benefit from constant folding.
+With the introduction of [JEP 526: Lazy Constants](https://openjdk.org/jeps/526) integrated in JDK 26, the JDK gained a way to combine laziness with constant folding. `LazyConstant` is exposed as a safe wrapper around a `@Stable` field, and new factories
+(`List::ofLazy` and `Map::ofLazy`) enable creating lazy collections that still benefit from constant folding.

-While this was great, we came across some culprits that became evident already in the first preview of `StableValue`. `StableValue` offered both a functional and an imperative mode.
-The functional mode worked mostly fine and was basically just ported to `LazyConstant` with some minor improvements (such as allowing the collection of the computing function once the lazy constant was initialized).
+While this was a big step forward, some issues surfaced as early as the first preview of `StableValue`.
+`StableValue` provided both functional and imperative modes.
+The functional mode worked well and was largely carried over to `LazyConstant` with incremental improvements (for example, allowing the collection of the computing function once the lazy constant is initialized).

-However, the imperative part of `StableValue` was less of a success.
-Not only did it blur the more clean functional view, but it also became evident that adding one or two extra levels of indirections had an adverse impact on both performance and memory efficiency.
-For example, we tried to model lazy aspects of the Classfile API with `StableValue` and failed.
+The imperative mode, however, was less successful.
+It obscured the simpler functional model and introduced one or two layers of indirection that hurt performance and memory efficiency.
+For example, attempts to model lazy aspects of the Classfile API with `StableValue` were not successful.

-What we were missing is a more low-level approach that would allow us to interact directly with fields using stable semantics _without_ creating wrappers.
-Another drawback with solutions like `StableValue` is that they do not allow direct stable access to flat memory such as `int` array or a `MemorySegment`.
+What’s missing is a lower-level mechanism that enables direct interaction with fields using stable semantics without introducing wrappers.
+Additionally, wrapper-based approaches like `StableValue` lacks the ability to access flat memory, such as `int` arrays or `MemorySegment` instances.

 ## Stable Semantics

-Stable semantics is an addition to the current existing memory access semantics we already have in the JVM:
+Stable semantics add two new read-only access modes to the JVM’s existing memory access model:

- * Stable (new) (read only)
+ * (new) Stable (exists only for read operations)
- * StableVolatile (new) (read only)
+ * (new) StableVolatile (exists only for read operations)
  * Plain
  * Opaque
  * Acquire/Release
  * Volatile

-The fundamental primitives of the new stable semantics are implemented in `jdk.internal.misc.Unsafe` in the shape of 18 intrinsic functions `Unsafe::`:
+The fundamental primitives for stable semantics are provided in `jdk.internal.misc.Unsafe` via 18 intrinsics:

  * getReferenceStable
  * getBooleanStable